Amazing Colombia!

 Day 6: Venecia Coffee Farm & Transfer to Montezuma Ecolodge

-Day 6 will start with a pleasant and very birdy walk in Termales del Ruiz forest and after breakfast we will head to the Venecia Coffee farm.
+Our day starts with a pleasant and very birdy walk in Termales del Ruiz forest and after breakfast we will head to the Venecia Coffee farm.
 Since a good portion of the trip we will be surrounded by coffee plantations and Colombian coffee is of the highest quality in the world, we are happy to include a legit coffee experience at Venecia farm.

 During our time here we will learn about the origin and history of coffee, the worldwide distribution, the different coffee varieties and qualities, as well as about the aromas and properties of coffee and the Coffee Cultural Landscape (World Heritage Site by UNESCO).